allejo/Intro-To-Web/_lessons/chapter-02/lesson-2-working-from-a-design.md

 ## Step 1

 The first step is to use our best judgement and split up the design into rows.
-Take note, with this example there are *several* different ways of setting this up but this tutorial will take you on only one of them.
+Take note, with this example there are *several* different ways of setting this up but this tutorial will take you on only one of them with 3 rows.

 ![Layout Challenge 1 split into rows]({{ '/assets/lessons/chapter-2/lesson-2/layout-challenge-1-rows.png' | prepend: site.baseurl }})